OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 	// User authenticated successfully, take appropriate action }
 ```
-*TouchID authentication in Swift using the Local Authentication Framework (official code sample from Apple).*
+*Touch ID authentication in Swift using the Local Authentication Framework (official code sample from Apple).*

 #####  Using Keychain Services for Local Authentication